Francesco Salata

-Francesco Salata (17 September 1876 – 10 March 1944) was an Italian senator, politician, journalist, historian and writer.
+Francesco Salata (17 September 1876 – 10 March 1944) was a Dalmatian Italian senator, politician, journalist, historian and writer.
 Salata was an irredentist, although he had a more legalistic approach than other contemporaries, as well as being more liberal.
 He was panned and attacked by the fascists, although, after they took power, he was employed by the fascist government, and wrote books apologizing for the fascist politics.
 Very fond of his native Istria, Salata opposed what he saw as the slavicisation carried out by Croatian priests in Istria, the Kvarner and Dalmatia.
 He accused the Slovenian and Croatian clergy of carrying out the slavicisation of Istria and the Kvarner.
 Salata upheld the idea that Dalmatia, Istria and the Kvarner were, historically, Italian lands.

 Among his best-known works are Guglielmo Oberdan secondo gli atti segreti del processo: carteggi diplomatici e altri documenti inediti (1924), republished in a reduced version as Oberdan in 1932, Il patto Mussolini: storia di un piano politico e di un negoziato diplomatico (1933), and Il nodo di Gibuti: storia diplomatica su documenti inediti (1939).